ArkamFahry/KnowledgeBase/pages/Cirql___Usage.md

 				- `letValue()`
 				- `query()`
 	- ## Raw query values & operators
 		- While the Query Writer API provides a safe way to write queries, it is still possible to insert raw values into the queries.
-This can be useful for inserting [[SurrealDB Functions]], operators or parameter names into `WHERE` clauses and `SET` expressions.
+This can be useful for inserting [[SurrealDB/Functions]], operators or parameter names into `WHERE` clauses and `SET` expressions.
 By default values will use an equals sign (`=`) the `eq` expression.
 		- In the belove example on creation of a new organization, and setting the `createdAt` field to the current time using the Surreal `time::now()` function.
 			- ```typescript
 			  import { time } from 'cirql'